siamaksade/openshift-gitops-getting-started/README.md

 Now that the configuration sync is in place, any changes in the Git repository will be automatically detect by Argo CD and would change the status of the **cluster-configs** to `OutOfSync` which implies a drift from the desired configuration.
 One can set the [sync policy to automated](https://argoproj.github.io/argo-cd/user-guide/auto_sync/) in order for Argo CD to automatically roll out changes form Git repository to the cluster.

-## Deploy Applications with GitOps
+## Deploy Applications with Argo CD

 In addition to configuring OpenShift clusters, many teams use GitOps workflows for continuous delivery and deploying applications in multi-cluster Kubernetes environments.